 REITs offered are private REITs.
 That means, unlike typical publicly-traded REITs, they don’t trade on the financial markets.
 Fundrise and RealtyMogul REITs are available only on each respective platform.

-That does create something of a built-in limitation, which is typical to real estate crowdfunding platforms.
+That does create something of a built-in limitation, which is typical of real estate crowdfunding platforms.
 Since the REITs offered are not available on financial exchanges, they can’t be readily sold.
 Each platform provides some limited level of liquidity if you want to sell your position, but you must generally plan to remain invested for several years, especially if you want to earn the indicated return on your investment.